 After GMO papayas began to contaminate other cropland in field trials, Thailand has been working to reduce their use of GMO crops.
 Japan then banned the importation of Thailand papayas (as well as papayas from Hawaii – which are now predominantly genetically modified).

-Nevertheless, four counties in the United States have banned the planting of GMO crops: California counties of Trinity, Marin, Mendocino and Santa Cruz.
+The law exempts research and health organizations in secured and controlled fields.
 The county council on the island (and county) of Kauai, Hawaii approved a GMO disclosure bill for the island (not a banning of GMOs), and this bill was signed into law by Mayor Bernard Carvalho on December 5, 2013.